 As well as community building, we have a long history in the provision of community services.
 In the 1950s and 1960s we were involved in a Humanist Housing Association, Adoption Society, and Counseling Service and pioneered many modern standards now taken for granted.
 As access to services like these became less controlled by religious groups and provided by the state or other more secular bodies, we moved out of this direct provision and the humanist specific services merged into larger providers open to all – the Humanist Housing Association, for example, merged into what is now Origin Housing.

 Today our most visible community service is the provision of humanist ceremonies for the non-religious – funerals, weddings, and naming ceremonies.
 We have led the way in the last few decades in this work, and today over a million people attend a humanist ceremony in the UK each year.
 They are meaningful and personalised ceremonies that receive praise from all who are involved in them.
 In recent years, we have also developed models of non-religious pastoral support, especially in areas where religious people have the benefit of a chaplain, like prisons and hospitals.
-This is an expanding area of our work.
+Another area of our work is dialogue, building links and promoting mutual understanding between non-religious people and members of religious communities.

 We are always keen to develop our work to provide more of what people want.
 If you have an idea or a need, let us know.